calderonanna/KROH/scripts/data_processing/contemporary/5_mark_duplicates.md

 # Marking Duplicated Reads In Sorted BAM Files
-Unless you specify, MarkDuplicates does not remove the duplicates, but rather flags them.
-Removing duplicates would reduce coverage.
-By flagging them, downstream GATK tools can ignore the reads, and most GATK tools will ignore the duplicates by default.

-## Create Scripts
 `java -Xmx[ng] -jar picard.jar MarkDuplicates I=input.bam O=marked_duplicates.bam M=marked_dup_metrics.txt MAX_FILE_HANDLES_FOR_READ_ENDS_MAP=8000`

 - `-Xmx[ng]`: Memory where n is the number of gigabytes.
 Must match PBS/SLURM header and if you don't give it sufficient memory, it will kill your job.